MisterBliss/PyLux/README.md

 after 75 (end-15) seconds it flashes yellow after 85 (end-5)  seconds it flashes red
 End it finishes by showing continues red.

+The boolean value indicates whether it should be flashing or lit continuously

 # gui-lux
 Is a simple user interface with buttons, which makes the lux show a particular color.